 And they look just plain huge when perched.

 The red-tails have generated a lot of questions over the years.
 Some of the answers are…

-- They live in the city because there's enough to eat and they aren't harassed.
+- They live in the city because there’s enough to eat and they aren’t harassed in town.

-- They eat rabbits, chipmunks, squirrels, mice, rats and pigeons (if they can catch one on the ground) among other things.
+- They eat rabbits, chipmunks, squirrels, mice, rats and pigeons.
 I am especially glad they eat rats.

-- They won’t try to eat something that will put up a dangerous fight because they can’t afford to get hurt trying to catch dinner.
+- They won’t try to eat something that will put up a fight because they can’t afford to get hurt while catching dinner.
 They are very, very unlikely to attack a small dog or cat.

 - Because they pounce on their prey from above, red-tails like to perch on tall dead trees.
 To a red-tail, light posts on the Parkway look like tall dead trees.